Samkth123/KTH-md/Negotiations/Lecture 3.md

 - 0,5% feels like reasonable rate

 dom vill expand
+you do not have a lot of exports

 **Resten**:
 How big marketshare does Beta inc have?
 Large market but you are R&D focused